MrYKenz/React-Recipe-App/README.md

-# React Recipe App :food:
+# React Recipe App :curry:

-React Recipe App with recipes from the Food2Fork free API (https://www.food2fork.com/about/api) using Ajax http request
+A React Recipe App using ajax http requests to get recipes from the Food2Fork free API (https://www.food2fork.com/about/api)